PhilippXXY/ticker-cal-tracker/docs/cloud_architecture.md

 ### Access Control

 - User accounts are isolated
-- Authorization is enforced at the API level
+- Authorisation is enforced at the API level
 - Database roles distinguish between administrative and application access

 ---